SUSSdeveloper/SUSSprg/usageGuide/README.md

 ### Usage Example
 1. By default, SUSS is disabled.
-To enable it, you must change the value of the SUSS module parameter from 0 to 1.
+To enable it, you must change the value of the suss module parameter from 0 to 1.

 <pre>
    cat  /sys/module/tcp_cubic/parameters/suss